REP. YVONNE S. WILSON

 Rep. Yvonne S. Wilson, a Democrat, represents part of Jackson County (District 42) in the Missouri House of Representatives.

-Prior to her legislative duties, Rep. Wilson spent 35 years with The School District of Kansas City as a teacher, consultant, principal and ultimately director of Elementary Education.
-She also served as a consultant with the Division of Continuing Education at Penn Valley Community College and as interim director of TALENT (Taking a Lead in Educating New Teachers) at the Metropolitan Community Colleges of Kansas City.
+Prior to her legislative duties, Rep. Wilson spent 35 years with The School District of Kansas City as a teacher, consultant, principal and ultimately Director of Elementary Education.
+She has also served as a consultant with the Division of Continuing Education at Penn Valley Community college and as Interim Director of TALENT (Taking a Lead in Educating New Teachers) at the Metropolitan Community Colleges of Kansas City.
 She was the executive director of the Bruce R. Watkins Cultural Heritage Center and Museum and during her six years on the Board of Curators of Lincoln University she served two terms as president of the Board.

-Rep. Wilson currently resides in Kansas City with her husband of 49 years, Jim.
-They have three children: Berishia Wilson Chamberlain, Alycia Rodriguez Nichols and James E. (Jay) Wilson (deceased), and eight grandchildren.
+Rep. Wilson currently resides in Kansas City with her husband of 47 years, Jim.
+They have three children: Berishia Wilson Chamberlain, Alycia Rodriguez Nichols and James E. (Jay) Wilson; and eight grandchildren.